Syria, trade in focus at Putin's summit with EU

 But they wrangle over issues ranging from energy supplies, trade and market access to human rights, hampering efforts to forge a new pact to govern their ties after four years of talks.

-On Thursday, Russia’s EU envoy Vladimir Chizhov reiterated criticism of EU regulations designed to liberalise its gas market by barring suppliers including Russian giant Gazprom from controlling transit pipelines.
+On Thursday, Russia’s EU envoy Vladimir Chizhov reiterated criticism of EU regulations designed to liberalize its gas market by barring suppliers including Russian giant Gazprom from controlling transit pipelines.

-Chizhov also said Russia wanted faster progress towards visa-free travel - a goal Putin, keen to shed an image as unwelcome neighbour, has long pursued.
+Chizhov also said Russia wanted faster progress towards visa-free travel - a goal Putin, keen to shed an image as unwelcome neighbor, has long pursued.

 The criticism over market access cuts both ways.